MIPS 2018: Virtual Groups for Solo or Small Practices

 - Formal written agreement between all members

 - Virtual group representative chosen who will submit the election via email to CMS at MIPS_VirtualGroups@cms.hhs.gov

 - Provide TIN and NPI associations for the group

 - CMS reviews the virtual group’s low-volume threshold by reviewing its claims.
 It also verifies group eligibility for the number of practitioner NPIs associated with the small group’s Taxpayer Identification Number.
 A TIN with the ten or fewer practitioners accepted into the virtual group by CMS will remain in the virtual group for the performance period even if the group’s size changes during that time

-For help navigating the Quality Payment Program or forming a Virtual Group, contact the Anders Health Care Services Team.
+For help navigating the Quality Payment Program or forming a Virtual Group, contact the Anders Health Care Group.